Tixit/RPEP/README.md

 ### 11. Change Log

+* 1.1.1 - 2017-11-07 - Added requirement that implemenations allow changing the maximum ID on the fly.
+* 1.1.0 - 2017-10-30
+  * Changed the idDiscontinuity format slightly, to match the format of a fire-and-forget message
+  * Added the "orderNumberDiscontinuity" stream event.
+  * Changed error message formats for all 3 types
 * 1.0.3 - 2017-10-27
   * Removed `openData` and `closeData` from connection "open" and "close" messages.
   * Removed contradictory suggestion that users of an implementation have the choice not to emit event stream confirmation end events.
+  * Removed the "open" message (the transport must provide a way to determine connection establishment)
 * 1.0.2 - 2017-03-04 - Removed ordering requirement, and adding optional order number for event messages.
 * 1.0.1 - 2016-02-28 - Removed second "end" message requirement for event streams
 * 1.0.0 - 2016-02-26 - Created